DZakh-forks/sentio-benchmark/README.md

 | Decentralized Network | ❌ | ❌ | ❌ | ✅ | ✅ |

 \* Envio's HyperSync technology offers up to 2000x faster data access compared to traditional RPC methods

+† Subgraph has limited internal transaction visibility, only detecting direct contract calls, not internal transactions.
+This leads to incomplete data (~40% fewer records) and inaccurate sender identification in trace-level indexing as documented in the [case_5_on_trace](./case_5_on_trace/) benchmark.

 ⚠️ Limited capability or requires additional configuration